 Posts Tagged: milkweed

-Monarch butterfly heading toward a butterfly bush.
-(Photo by Kathy Keatley Garvey)
+A praying mantis nails a monarch butterfly on a butterfly bush.
+(Photo by Kathy Keatley Garvey(

-This is milkweed, the monarch's host plant.
+Close-up of the predator and the prey.
 (Photo by Kathy Keatley Garvey)